• Join - It's Free

 Geni naming conventions - Russia

-See the projects Geni naming conventions and Geni naming conventions - data entry for general guidance.
+Please see the projects Geni naming conventions and Geni naming conventions - data entry for general guidance.

 • Use ordinary case.
 Name Preference Settings can be used to change how names are displayed to your personal preference.

-• Name as close to original name as possible, language, geography and time period to be taken into consideration.
+• Name as close to original name as possible, language, geography, and time period to be taken into consideration.

 • Patronymics in the Middle Name field.